 When writing about cell phone radiation, we said that it is better to use a wired or Bluetooth device so that you are not affected by cellphone radiation.
 Questions arise that since Bluetooth communication, too, is a form of radio communication, shouldn’t there be something called Bluetooth radiation?
 Is Bluetooth radiation also bad for humans?
 Is it as worse as in the case of cell phones?

 When speaking of cellphone radiation, we are talking about high-frequency radio waves that start from your cellphone and have to go through a maze of cellphone towers before your voice actually reaches the person whom you called on the phone.

 This is in contrast to a cellphone.
 When you make a call, the radio frequencies should be powerful enough to reach a cellphone tower.
-With cellphones, you need one or more cellphone towers for making a call or sending data over the cellphone Internet.
+With cell phones, you need one or more cellphone towers for making calls or sending data over the cellphone Internet.
 Thus, cellphone radiation is riskier compared to Bluetooth.
-For knowing how radio waves affect humans, read our article on the dangers of cellphone radiation.
+To learn how radio waves affect humans, read our article on the dangers of cellphone radiation.

 “The majority of studies published have failed to show an association between exposure to radiofrequency from a cell phone and health problems”, says FDA on Bluetooth radiation

 “Headsets can substantially reduce exposure since the phone is held away from the head in the user’s hand or in approved body-worn accessories.”, – FDA

 The same studies have shown that Bluetooth radiation effects would be a thousand times less than talking into cell phone directly.
 In the former case (where you are using a Bluetooth earphone), your phone is not directly touching any body part.
 Of course, wired earphones will be safer than Bluetooth data transfer, but I do not recommend them as they would block out external sounds that are necessary when driving and doing similar things.